-Several Chinese Americans are so trusted by Beijing that they are direct participants in China's most prominent national united front body, the Chinese People's Political Consultative Conference (CPPCC).
+Several Chinese Americans have been given membership on China's most prominent national united front body, the Chinese People's Political Consultative Conference (CPPCC).
 The preamble of China's constitution defines the Chinese People's Political Consultative Conference as "a broadly based representative organization of the united front which . . . will play a still more important role in the country's political and social life, in promoting friendship with other countries and in the struggle for socialist modernization and for the reunification and unity of the country."
-In practice, the CPPCC has served as an important advisory committee to help legitimize Chinese Communist Party's rule both domestically and abroad.
+In practice, the CPPCC has served as an important advisory committee to help legitimize the Chinese Communist Party's rule to audiences both domestic and abroad.
 Beijing has been appointing Chinese Americans to the CPPCC for years.
-In some cases, authorities in Beijing seem to have had problems finding appropriately influential Americans to take seats on the committee, such as in 2017, when a Chinese property developer and educator (who appears to still be a Chinese citizen) was one of seven "Americans" listed as CPPCC members.
+In some cases, authorities in Beijing seem to have had problems finding willing Americans to take seats on the committee, such as in 2017, when a Chinese property developer and educator (who appears to still be a Chinese citizen) was one of seven "Americans" listed as CPPCC members.22

 In doling out prestigious positions on the CPPCC, China seeks to show overseas Chinese that prominent members of their community want to be connected with China's government.
-The American contingent to the thirteenth CPPCC (announced in March 2018) was no exception.
-Perhaps the most remarkable in years, the list of thirtyfive overseas representatives included four highly successful Chinese American academics, scientists, and businessmen.
+The American contingent to the thirteenth CPPCC (announced in March 2018) was perhaps the most remarkable in years, comprising four highly successful Chinese American academics, scientists, and businessmen.23

 The appointment of Chinese Americans to positions on this advisory body to the Chinese Communist Party raises difficult questions of divided national loyalty.
 Americans should, of course, be free to participate in whatever organizations they see fit, since freedom of association is hardwired into the constitutional DNA of the United States.
-However, the CPPCC is not an independent civil society NGO, but an organization controlled, managed, and dominated by the Chinese Communist Party.
-Members are expected to adhere to the disciplines and goals of the Party and work to strengthen China and the Party's rule of China.
-Members of the CPPCC are expected to write reports about how their activities have aligned with China's interests and to detail their work on China's behalf.
-The potential exploitation of Chinese American members in this body by the Chinese government not only risks harming the interests of the United States but also has the potential to harm the security, reputation, and welfare of these Chinese Americans.
+However, the CPPCC is not an independent civil-society NGO but an organization controlled, managed, and dominated by the Chinese Communist Party.
+Members of these organizations are expected to adhere to the disciplines and goals of the party and work to strengthen China and the party's rule of China.
+Members of the CPPCC are expected to write reports about how their activities have aligned with China's interests and to detail their work on China's behalf.24 The potential exploitation of Chinese American members in this body by the Chinese government not only risks harming the interests of the United States but also has the potential to harm the security, reputation, and welfare of these Chinese Americans.

-A similar quandary could present itself to those Chinese Americans who have chosen to accept positions as consultants for another united front organization, the All-China Federation of Returned Overseas Chinese, which also serves the Party's interests.
-In 2018, twelve representatives from the United States, including wealthy businessmen and civic leaders, were listed as advisors of the Federation's 10th congress.
-The Chinese government picked them in recognition of their prominence and efforts in advocating positions friendly to Beijing.
+A similar quandary could present itself to those Chinese Americans who have chosen to accept positions as consultants for another united front organization, the All-China Federation of Returned Overseas Chinese, which also serves the party's interests.
+In 2018, twelve representatives from the United States, including wealthy businessmen and civic leaders, were listed as advisors of the federation's 10th National Congress.
+The Chinese government picked them in recognition of their prominence and efforts in advocating positions friendly to Beijing.25